Dialog-IF/aamachine/readme.txt

 		Aamrun binary is no longer universal on OSX (caused crashes).

 		Aamrun can now emulate dfrotz quirks for automated testing.

+		Specification tentatively changed from plaintext to asciidoc.
+		The plaintext version is still included in this release, but may not be in the future.

 	1.0.2: